Hello and welcome!

 found somewhat challenging to unearth.
 I felt like

-an archaeologist when I started researching the band and wanted to make it easier for others
+an archaeologist when I started researching the band, so I wanted to make it easier for others

 to learn more about Patto.
 Hopefully this web site will inspire even a small number of new listeners to check